ADN-DevTech/3dsMax-Python-HowTos/src/packages/singleinstancedlg/README.md

 ## Explanations

-The sample creates a custome PySide dialog and calls `setObjectName` on it with a unique name.
+The sample creates a custom PySide dialog and calls `setObjectName` on it with a unique name.
 The `show_dialog()` function only creates a new dialog if `findChild` cannot find the QDialog with the name specified in `setObjectName`.
 The dialog (either found or created) is